The Metropolitan Opera

 At home in Bradford for Christmas, he paints, across three canvases, Hollywood Hills House, based on his recollection of how it feels to move through his L.A. home—past opera models, a picture of Laurel and Hardy painted by his father, and a postcard of a Renaissance painting.

 - The Artist’s Eye: David Hockney.
-Looking at Pictures on a Screen, National Gallery, London (Jul 1–Aug 31); catalogue Looking at Pictures in a Book, with a text by David Hockney.
+Looking at Pictures on a Screen, National Gallery, London, UK (Jul 1–Aug 31); catalogue.

-- A New Spirit in Painting, Royal Academy of Arts, London (Jan 15–Mar 18); catalogue.
+- A New Spirit in Painting, Royal Academy of Arts, London, UK (Jan 15–Mar 18); catalogue.